Clinical UM Guideline

 In the 2010 AAO-HNS guideline on the diagnosis and management of nasal valve compromise (NVC), there was consensus among the panel that nasal endoscopy is useful in ruling out causes of symptomatic nasal obstruction other than NVC.
 While nasal endoscopy may be useful in diagnosing NVC, there was no consensus on whether endoscopy is routinely indicated.

-The National Comprehensive Cancer Network (NCCN®) Clinical Practice Guideline for Head and Neck Cancers (2021) includes a 2A recommendation for nasal endoscopy, when clinically indicated, for the workup of ethmoid and maxillary sinus tumors.
+The National Comprehensive Cancer Network (NCCN®) Clinical Practice Guideline for Head and Neck Cancers (V.4.2024) includes a 2A recommendation for nasal endoscopy, when clinically indicated, for the workup of ethmoid and maxillary sinus tumors.
 The NCCN does not include recommendations for repeat nasal endoscopies following the initial diagnostic work-up.

 The AAO-HNS 2015 clinical indications note that for diagnostic nasal endoscopy to be appropriate, at least one of the following conditions should be present: